VladimirtheGreatest/VladimirtheGreatest/README.md

 - 🔭 My core skills are C# and JavaScript.
 - 🌱 I enjoy working with smart people that have a great sense of humour.
-- 👯 Currently working as a C# Software Engineer for one of the biggest IT companies in the UK.
+- 👯 Full stack .NET dev.
-- 🥅 2022 Goals: learning more about WPF and MVVM, CI/CD in azure.
+- 🥅 2023 Goals: learning React and becoming a senior developer.
-- ⚡ Currently playing Valorant(Duelist/Controller).
-DPS player in most PVP, PVE games.
+- ⚡ Currently playing New World, Tank/DPS.
 - ⚡ Crypto Enthusiast

 <br />